YasoobRaza/Library-Management-System/README.md

 ## Credits

-This Checkers game was created by Yasoob Raza.
-Thank you for playing!
+This Desktop Application is created by Yasoob Raza.